bitcoin-express/bitcoin-express-server/README.md

 # Installation

-Instructions for Linux OS.
-For the rest of operating systems soon will update with instructions.
+Example of the instructions for Linux systems.
+For the rest of OS please follow the provided links.

 ## Requirements